The Dirac equation in curved spacetimes using coordinate-free notation: Stress-energy tensor

 The Lagrangean density is,

-To calculate the stress-energy tensor in teleparallel gravity, I set up a small variation of the coframe which vanishes on the region boundary.
+To calculate the stress-energy tensor, I use the same method as in coframe gravity \cite{Itin}.
+This consists of setting up a small variation of the coframe which vanishes on the region boundary.
 The variation in the Lagrangean density is,